KiaraGrouwstra/cfg/README.md

 Screenshot
 </summary>
 <img src="https://codeberg.org/kiara/cfg/raw/branch/main/screenshot.png" alt="screenshot showing niri with neofetch and yazi in wezterm.">
 screenshot showing niri with neofetch and yazi in wezterm. thefuck plugin for zsh filled the JIT-install command for the missing app neofetch.
+<a href="https://www.artstation.com/artwork/LyG3K">wallpaper</a> by Alena Aenami.
 </details>

 ## usage